jerhon/honlsoft-v2/blog/2021/2021-04-05-dot-net-machine-learning-object-detection.md

 # Wrapping Up

 Overall, I was surprised at the things the model could detect.
-It's really fun is having it take random pictures and to see what it finds.
+It's really fun to take random pictures and to see what it finds.

 However, running the model with ML.Net was difficult to piece together at first.
 I had to rely heavily on other projects other folks had built in order to figure out how to piece it all together.